 Minnesota State Bar Association’s Bankruptcy Section and the Dakota County Bar Association.

-Mr. Kingsbury was the President of the Rotary Club of Apple Valley for the 2013 – 2014 term and is currently serving as a chairperson of the Rotary Club’s International Service Committee.
-He is the President of the Apple Valley Rotary Club Scholarship Foundation for the club as well.
-Mr. Kingsbury is also a member of the board of directors of the International Village Clinic which provides curative and preventative medical services to underserved rural poor in one of the most poverty stricken regions in India.
+Mr. Kingsbury was the President of the Rotary Club of Apple Valley for the 2013 – 2014 term and has served in Rotary in many capacities while he was a member.
+Among others he served as chairperson of the Rotary Club’s International Service Committee as well as the President of the Apple Valley Rotary Club Scholarship Foundation for the club as well.
+Mr. Kingsbury has also served as a member of the board of directors of the International Village Clinic which provides curative and preventative medical services to underserved rural poor in one of the most poverty stricken regions in India.
 He was a member of the steering committee of the Apple Valley, MN Yellow Ribbon Network which provides services to both Veterans and active duty military personnel.

 From The Personal Side

 Mr. Kingsbury is a husband, father, grandfather, pet owner and respected member of his community.
 He enjoys cooking, traveling, reading, hiking, ethnic dining and all sorts of other things.
-He has traveled to India numerous times on personal and Rotary International connected trips and recently completed a tour of western Turkey.
-He is interested in U.S. Civil War history and over the years has read much and visited many of the historic battlefields.
-He and his wife have “rediscovered” long car trips and have enjoyed visiting many of most famous places in the United States in places such as Niagra Falls, the Adirondack mountains, Boston, Bunker Hill, Fort Ticonderoga, Plymouth Rock, Valley Forge, Gettysburg, etc. , on the east coast and also many, many points of interest in the south and the great American west.
+He has traveled to India numerous times on personal and Rotary International connected trips, Turkey and Italy as well as many visits to out of the way places in Mexico where most tourists fear to tread.
+He tinkers around with minor auto repairs and likes to remodel/do repairs around the house.
+He is also interested in U.S. Civil War history and over the years has read much and visited many of the historic battlefields.
+He and his wife have “rediscovered” long road trips and have enjoyed visiting many of most famous places in the United States in places such as Niagra Falls, the Adirondack mountains, Boston, Bunker Hill, Fort Ticonderoga, Plymouth Rock, Valley Forge, Gettysburg, etc. , on the east coast and also many, many points of interest in the south and the great American west.

 “Why I do what I do”

-Usually in the context of a business or social event I’ve been asked more than once, “Why did you become a lawyer” or “Why did you decide to focus on bankruptcy practice”?
-I never had what I considered that great an answer for that….it’s just what I decided to do for one reason or another.
+Sometimes I get asked “Why did you become a lawyer” or “Why did you decide to focus on bankruptcy practice”?
+I never had what I considered that great an answer for that….it wasn’t planned…it was just what I decided to do for one reason or another.
 So I’d give some glib reply and the conversation would move on.
 However, a few years back I was in Bemidji enjoying a gathering of extended family members.
 I was out on the dock enjoying the view of the lake when my cousin’s 7 or 8 year old boy, Wyatt, who I’d never met before walked up.
 We visited a little.
 After a bit he looked up at me and asked me what I did for a living.
 I told him “I’m a lawyer”.
 He thought that over for a second or two and then did what’s natural for a kid…he asked another question.
 “What’s a lawyer”?
 Should have expected that.
 Good question though.
 I started giving him one of those glib replies I had always cooked up for a response.
 But then I stopped and thought…..
 “Now here”, I suddenly realized, was a serious question.
-The kid really wanted to know, he didn’t know what a lawyer was and he deserved a serious answer.
-So I paused and then said;
+The kid really wanted to know.
+He didn’t know what a lawyer was.
+Never met one before and so he deserved a serious answer.
+So I reflected a moment and then said;

 “When people have big problems that they can’t fix themselves they come to me and I help them.”

 That’s pretty much what I do when you boil it down.
 I get a lot of satisfaction from helping people solve some really difficult problems.
-I can’t always fix everything but I’m pretty darn good at doing what I do to help people solve their debt problems which are huge problems for many and they often don’t know what to do.
+I can’t always fix everything but I’m pretty darn good at doing what I do to help people solve their debt problems.
+Those are huge problems for many and they often don’t know what to do or how to do it.
 And so….I’ve always appreciated his interest and his question.
 Breaking it down so an 8 year old could understand it really helped me think through what I do, why it’s important and why I do it.